jayzahnd/DataMiners_demo_scripts/README.md

 * CameraReferenceSingleton.cs *(Tells where to find the camera prefabs, i.e. pull them from “Assets/Resources” )*

-* UI_ButtonPackAssociator *(Provides player units with a reference to their respective action buttons)*
+* UI_ButtonPackAssociator *(Provides player units with a reference to their respective UI action buttons)*

 ## UI/GUI/Camera scripts:
 * CameraControl.cs